thomsva/devopsWithDocker/part1/README.md

 ## Exercise 1.12 - 1.14 Hello frontend, backend and environment

-The dockerfiles including environment variables are found in 1.12 and 1.13 folders.
-The command for running the backend and the frontedn were
+The dockerfiles including environment variables are found in [1.12](https://github.com/thomsva/devopsWithDocker/tree/main/part1/1.12) and [1.13](https://github.com/thomsva/devopsWithDocker/tree/main/part1/1.13) folders.
+The command for running the backend and the frontend were

 ```
 docker run -p 8080:8080 example-backend